fleetdm/fleet/.github/ISSUE_TEMPLATE/feature-request.md

 <!--
 Thanks for filing an issue!
 Please use the prompts below to provide as much context as you can about your use case and motivations.
-- How might this have a positive effect on your organization?
-- What is the current situation?
-Why does the current situation hurt?
-- What are you doing right now to work around this issue?
-What's non-ideal about it?
 -->

 ## Problem